Cunningham Car Company: The Cunningham V8

 For 1922, Cunningham no longer listed prices, only stating "Prices Upon Application".
 The cars now offered a four-speed manual transmission and coincidentally were called the series V-4.
 The Volney-Lacey designed 442 cid continued, with 45 hp according to the outdated NACC measuring method—for 1923, the rating was 90 bhp.
 The 132-inch (model 91A) and 142-inch (model 82A) wheelbases continued, with mostly Cunningham-built bodywork.

 By 1926, the engine remained unchanged, and the cars were now equipped with four-wheel brakes.

 Racing

-On November 17, 1919, Ralph De Palma drove a stripped but otherwise stock series V-3 Cunningham special roadster at 98 mph in a six-mile trial at the Sheepshead Bay Race Track.
+On November 17, 1919, Ralph DePalma drove a stripped but otherwise stock series V-3 Cunningham special roadster at 98 mph in a six-mile trial at the Sheepshead Bay Race Track.